wacncontent/CustomizeTool/addCommentOutput/articles/redis-cache/cache-how-to-premium-clustering.md

 Clustering is only available for premium caches.

- ###  ##<a name="can-i-use-clustering-with-the-redis-aspnet-session-state-and-output-caching-providers"></a> #  Can I use clustering with the Redis ASP.NET Session State and Output Caching providers?
+###  <a name="can-i-use-clustering-with-the-redis-aspnet-session-state-and-output-caching-providers"></a>  Can I use clustering with the Redis ASP.NET Session State and Output Caching providers?

 -	**Redis Output Cache provider** - no changes required.
 -	**Redis Session State provider** - to use clustering, you must use [RedisSessionStateProvider](https://www.nuget.org/packages/Microsoft.Web.RedisSessionStateProvider) 2.0.1 or higher or an exception is thrown.
 This is a breaking change; for more information see [v2.0.0 Breaking Change Details](https://github.com/Azure/aspnet-redis-providers/wiki/v2.0.0-Breaking-Change-Details).

+### <a  name="move-exceptions"></a>  name="move-exceptions" id="i-am-getting-move-exceptions-when-using-stackexchangeredis-and-clustering-what-should-i-do"></a>  I am getting MOVE exceptions when using StackExchange.Redis and clustering, what should I do?

+If you are using StackExchange.Redis and receive `MOVE` exceptions when using clustering, ensure that you are using [StackExchange.Redis 1.1.603](https://www.nuget.org/packages/StackExchange.Redis/) or later.
+For instructions on configuring your .NET applications to use StackExchange.Redis, see [Configure the cache clients](/documentation/articles/cache-dotnet-how-to-use-azure-redis-cache/#configure-the-cache-clients).

 ## Next steps
 Learn how to use more premium cache features.